ferrichromeAlt/ferrichromeAlt/README.md

 I’m interested in linguistics, conlangs/conlanging, computers, Esperanto, and oxford commas.
 I’m currently learning PHP, Python, Javascript, & C++.

+:accessibility: If any accessibility features you may need/want are not present here, open an issue and I'll try to address it ASAP.

+> [!NOTE]
+> 🖹 My vCard is available upon request.
+My FOAF description is available [on my website](https://davidswindle.w3spaces.com/foaf.xml).

 | Service         | Address                                                    |
 |:---------------:|:-----------------------------------------------------------|
 | 📧 Email        | [david@swindle.net](mailto:david@swindle.net)              |